-- SS 2.1.2.D Investigate ways to be actively engaged to improve family, school, and community.
-For example: volunteerism, participation in school clubs and organizations, classroom jobs, following rules, bully prevention - SS 2.3.3.D Describe how people adapt to their physical environment.
-For example: soil conservation, build levees, grow plants and raise animals - LA 2.3.2 Listening: Students will develop and demonstrate active listening skills across a variety of situations
+- SS 2.1.2.D Investigate ways to be actively engaged to improve family, school, and community. - SS 2.3.3.D Describe how people adapt to their physical environment. - LA 2.3.2 Listening: Students will develop and demonstrate active listening skills across a variety of situations